curtclifton/bbedit-swift-clm/README.md

 2. Quit and relaunch BBEdit.

 Now files with the extension “swift” should be syntax highlighted. <!-- The function popup menu in the navigation bar should also list all the declarations in the current file. -->

+## Known Issues

+- No comment highlighting or even detection, so keywords in comments are incorrectly highlighted
+- No function indexing